Geometry optimization

 Optimization with custom hybrid models

-Finally, a more advanced example of using a custom delta-learning model, trained on the differences between full configuration interaction and Hartree–Fock energies:
+Here we show how to use a custom delta-learning model, trained on the differences between full configuration interaction and Hartree–Fock energies.

 XYZ coordinates, full CI energies and Hartree–Fock energies of the training points can be downloaded here (xyz_h2_451.dat, E_FCI_451.dat, E_HF_451.dat).
 You can try to train the delta-learning model by yourself.
 Here, we provide a pre-trained model delta_FCI-HF_h2.unf.